 So, how active and engaged are the residents of the Bay watershed?
-The Citizen Stewardship Index was created in 2017 to measure just that.
+The Stewardship Index was created in 2017 to measure just that.
 It is the first comprehensive survey of residential stewardship actions and attitudes in the Chesapeake Bay watershed, and one of the first like it in the country.
-The data presents a powerful resource for agencies and organizations working to foster stewardship, whether it is informing programs that seek to increase the adoption of individual actions, volunteerism and collective action, or local leaders who mobilize others.
+The data presents a powerful resource for agencies and organizations working to foster stewardship, whether it is informing programs that seek to increase the adoption of individual actions, spurring volunteerism and collective action, or cultivating leaders who mobilize others.

-Generated from a random probability sample of 5,200 Chesapeake Bay watershed residents, conducted by telephone, the index measured 19 individual stewardship behaviors and the likelihood of those surveyed to perform those behaviors in the future, volunteerism, civic engagement, and attitudes and perceptions that impact personal stewardship.
-The stewardship index will be fielded again in 2021 to measure progress.
+Generated from a random probability sample of 5,212 Chesapeake Bay watershed residents, conducted by telephone, the survey measured the following: 19 individual stewardship behaviors and the likelihood of those surveyed to perform those behaviors in the future, levels of volunteerism and civic engagement, and attitudes that impact personal stewardship.
+The stewardship index will be conducted again in 2022 to measure progress.
 Meanwhile, the data from the first survey has been used to create a baseline and tools for use in advancing stewardship throughout the watershed.

-While you can access the raw data and more background about the Citizen Stewardship Indicator on Chesapeake Progress, you will soon be able to explore and manipulate the data through an interactive website, available through the Chesapeake Progress site.
+While you can access the raw data and more background about the Stewardship Indicator on Chesapeake Progress, you will soon be able to explore and manipulate the data through an interactive website, available through the Chesapeake Progress site.
 This website will allow users to filter the data to identify the best opportunities for behavior adoption, and will provide resources to create an effective behavior change campaign.
 This website will be available by fall 2021.